aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2022/aspose-slides-for-net-22-3-release-notes/_index.md

 ### AutoShape.IsTextBox property was added ###

-[AutoShape.IsTextBox](https://apireference.aspose.com/slides/net/aspose.slides/autoshape/properties/istextbox) property was added to indicate if the shape was created as a text box or not.
-The screenshot below demonstrates two scenarios when a shape will be created as a text box and a regular shape:
+[AutoShape.IsTextBox](https://apireference.aspose.com/slides/net/aspose.slides/autoshape/properties/istextbox) property was added to indicate whether a shape was created as a text box or not.
+The image below demonstrates the two scenarios where a shape will be created as a

+* text box
+* regular shape:

 ![Text box and shape](istextbox.png)

-This code snippet demonstrates iteration over all [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) shapes and out to console if the shape is a text box or not (if the shape is [AutoShape](https://apireference.aspose.com/slides/net/aspose.slides/autoshape)).
+This C# code demonstrates the iteration over all [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) shapes and outs to console if the shape is a text box or not (if the shape is [AutoShape](https://apireference.aspose.com/slides/net/aspose.slides/autoshape)).

 ``` csharp
 using (Presentation pres = new Presentation("pres.pptx"))